Stephen-Gates/report-gallery/docs/questions.md

 1. [What data objects do we use?][inventory]
     1. Who are the stakeholders?
+    1. What is the data classification (i.e. confidentiality)?
-    1. What is the data classification?
+    1. What is the category of the data ("Master data", "Reference data", "Transactional data", "Metadata")? *[tags]*
 1. [How are data objects structured?][factsheet-map-data-object]
 1. [What applications manage or access data?](https://store.leanix.net/en/report-details/753b11a9-4e86-4fad-a840-f76341bad983/c7d772df-2988-4024-920f-fb732d95cedc) :octicons-link-external-16:{: .grey }
     1. What applications manage or access sensitive data?
 1. Where is data stored? <!-- /location/it-component-location-report -->
     1. Is any sensitive data stored in other countries? i.e.  Is there a sovereignty risk?
+1. [How does data flow between applications?][dataflow]

 ## Interfaces